celery/celery/docs/getting-started/introduction.rst

         - **Monitoring**

-            The stream of monitoring events emitted by the worker are used by built-in and external tools to tell you what your cluster is doing in real-time.
+            A stream of monitoring events is emitted by workers and is used by built-in and external tools to tell you what your cluster is doing -- in real-time.

             :ref:`Read more… <guide-monitoring>`.